Angels and Demons (collection): Individual ensembles

-Looks 10 through 12 were long gowns in pale grey with monochrome prints.
-Looks 10 and 11 featured details taken from the Portinari Altarpiece (c.
+Looks 10 through 12 are long gowns in pale grey with monochrome prints.
+Looks 10 and 11 feature details taken from the Portinari Altarpiece (c.
 1475) by Hugo van der Goes.
-Look 10 has a double print of the archangel Gabriel mirrored on the front of the dress, with the angel's wings wrapping around to the back of the dress, where loose folds of fabric also evoke wings.
+Look 10 has a double print of the archangel Gabriel mirrored on the front of the dress, with the angel's wings wrapping around to the back, where loose folds of fabric also evoke wings.
 Curator Andrew Bolton found the doubling reminiscent of the closed panels of an altarpiece.
-The print on Look 11 was a detail of Mary, the mother of Jesus.
+The print on Look 11 is a detail of Mary, the mother of Jesus.
 Look 12 has a chiffon skirt under a tailored bodice with beaded embellishment on the chest and angel wings printed on the back.

-Look 13 is a white full-length dress with vertically-ruched fabric down the centre, with gold embroidery on either side.
+Look 13 is a white full-length dress with vertically ruched fabric down the centre, with gold embroidery on either side.
 Look 14 is a full-length red gown with cape, both in cardinal red and hand-embellished with embroidery and gold sequins, evoking the elaborate garments worn by Byzantine empresses.
-Judith Watt connected it to the Fall/Winter 1990 collection by Romeo Gigli, with whom McQueen had worked before founding his own company.
-She felt the rich embellishments on Look 14 echoed the "magic" of that collection.
+Judith Watt felt the rich embellishments on Look 14 echoed the "magic" of the Fall/Winter 1990 collection by Romeo Gigli, with whom McQueen had worked before founding his own company.
 Look 15 has a black long-sleeved bodice with heavy embellishment and embroidery all over, with a long black pleated skirt.

 The best-known look from the collection is the last, Look 16, a tailored long coat with high ruff collar.
 The entire coat is made from gilded feathers, and it is worn over a white tulle skirt with gold hem embroidery.
-Andrew Wilson felt it drew on the sculptural work of Grinling Gibbons, whose carvings can be found in St Paul's Cathedral, London, as well as Icarus, a figure from Greek mythology who is said to have flown too close to the sun.
+Andrew Wilson felt it drew on Gibbons as well as Icarus, a figure from Greek mythology who is said to have flown too close to the sun.
 Knox suggested the feathers and bird imagery reflected "a sort of immortal finality".
 The ensemble may have been a reference to the gold and white palette of McQueen's first haute couture collection for Givenchy, The Search for the Golden Fleece (Spring/Summer 1997).